MINDS is one of the oldest and largest non-governmental organisations catering to the needs of the Intellectually Disabled in Singapore since 1962.

 to cater to the educational, vocational, social and welfare needs of the intellectually disabled.

 MINDS is serving around 2400 clients.
-Currently different centers, homes, hostels and schools manage the information about their clients in large number of files, access database or excel spreadsheets done by their own staff which is not fully functional.
-It is very hard for the staff to archive and retrieve different kind of information about the clients like personal, transport, medical, attendance as they have to get through different files, which consumes most of their time.
+Currently, different centers, homes, hostels and schools manage the information about their clients in a large number of files, access database or Excel spreadsheets done by their own staff, a process which is not fully functional.
+It is very hard for the staff to archive and retrieve different kinds of information about the clients, such as personal, transport, medical and attendance information, as they have to go through different files, which consumes most of their time.

-Our objective is to develop a client database system which helps the MINDS to manage their client data with ease and efficiency.
-This system will make it easy to manage client related information and monitor the progress of the clients.
+Our objective is to develop a client database system that helps MINDS to manage their client data with ease and efficiency.
+This system will make it easy to manage client-related information and monitor the progress of the clients.

 After three months, we have managed to develop an IT system for MINDS that can be accessed through the Internet.
 The system consists of the following components:

-- Client Transport Management System this system assists the staff in identifying which transport that the clients take to the centre each day.
+- Client Transport Management System: This system assists the staff in identifying the transport that the clients take to the centre each day.

-With the client management system, client’s personal information can be stored in the database, and can be accessed by anyone with permission.
-The system helps ensure that the client’s data is kept updated.
-As there is only one source of data, any changes in the client’s information will be automatically reflected throughout.
+With the client management system, clients’ personal information can be stored in the database, and can be accessed by anyone with permission.
+The system helps ensure that the clients’ data are kept updated.
+As there is only one source of data, any changes in a client’s information will be automatically reflected throughout.
 Currently, the office administrator has to inform various parties regarding any change in client data as there are many sources of client information.

 MINDS’ funding by MCYS is dependent on its clients’ attendance.
 Hence it is important for the attendance rate to be tabulated correctly.
 The training officers use the register to take the daily attendance and at the end of the month, the office administrator would have to collate the attendance of all the clients for the month.
 The training officer also has to count the attendance rate of the client for grading purposes.
 With the e-attendance system, the training officer takes the daily attendance online and the statistics (total attendance, average attendance etc) can be easily generated by a click of a button.
 This greatly simplifies the task of the office administrator and training officers as this task usually takes 2 days to complete.
 With the system, it can be efficiently and effectively completed within 1 second.